nkpro2000sr/man-manjaro/WithWin.md

 * If grub stuck or grub rescue appears.
 It is due to no proper grub config available :(
 > 1_ This time we need the Bootable USB Flash Disk we used for installation.
 > 2_ Shutdown, Plugin USB Flash Disk, start.
 > 3_ Execute this commands in live boot.
+Replace \<PATH> by path of main partition created for MANJARO root.
 ```bash
 su
 mount <PATH> /mnt